7 Best Low Deposit Secured Credit Cards in 2026

 Low deposit secured credit cards work exactly like regular secured cards.
 You make purchases, pay your bill on time, and the card issuer reports your payment history to credit bureaus, helping you build your credit score.

 The Current Build Card has no minimum deposit required, making it one of the most accessible secured cards available.
-It charges $0 annual fee, 0% APR, and requires no credit check.
+It charges a $0 annual fee, 0% APR, and requires no credit check.
 It reports to Equifax, Experian, and TransUnion, and earns 1 point per dollar on dining and groceries.
+You can open a Current account and start building with money you already have.

 Best for: Everyday credit building